 As for Harry Houdini, he could escape from everything but Amon Carter and death.
 Clip is from the November 1, 1926 Dallas Morning News.

 And the Majestic Theater could escape from everything but change.
 In the summer of 1966 the theater was demolished when fourteen blocks of the south end of downtown (the old Hell’s Half Acre) were razed to build the $16 million ($113 million today) Tarrant County Convention Center.

 The Majestic Theater in 1955.
 (Photo from University of Texas at Arlington Library.)

 By October the mortal remains of the once-majestic Majestic had been reduced to an ad in the “Building Materials” classification.

 And the days of the convention center’s domed arena, too, may be numbered as the city of Fort Worth seeks a way to expand the convention center, in the process demolishing the domed arena to create more meeting space.
 The gods of change seem to promise to entertainment venues only twoscore years and ten.
 The Majestic lived to age fifty-five.
 On 7th Street’s Show Row, the Worth and Hollywood theaters stood for forty-five years, the Palace for fifty-seven.
-As of 2018 the convention center is fifty.
+As of 2019 the convention center is fifty-one.